Last updated July 2026

 Where to Learn More

-Whanganui District Council — City to North Mole Pathway — council project page with route information and connections to the wider shared pathway network.
+Whanganui District Council — City to North Mole Shared Pathway: official project page with route details and network connections.

 Frequently Asked Questions